slateci/slateci.github.io/_docs/applications/development/overview.md

 deployments and test them in Minikube or on a test cluster.
 Finally parametrize the Kubernetes deployment with a Helm chart.

+Once all components have been developed, one can request their application to be added to the catalog.